Bank accounts help us to manage our money and many offer other unique benefits too.

 Banking has been an integral, if not essential, part of the modern world and most adults in the UK have a bank account.

 In their simplest form, bank accounts are just a running total of the assets or liabilities an individual (or business) has with a particular institution.
 Beyond that, each different account is run based on pre-defined rules.
 These rules might include the interest rates payable on balances and debts, the methods by which accounts can be managed (cheque, debit card, direct debit etc) and other elements that make the account more or less attractive to people wanting particular functionality.
 The way these rules/elements are combined define what category a particular bank account is seen as being part of.

-Who can get a UK Bank Account?
+Who can get a UK bank account?

-Which organisations offer Bank Accounts?
+Which organisations offer bank accounts?

-Traditionally UK consumers could use either a bank or a building society for their current account, but other alternatives are also now available.
+Traditionally UK consumers could only use either a bank or a building society for their current account, but other alternatives are also now available.
 Some credit unions and a number of prepaid card products offer much of the functionality you might expect from a bank account (with the notable exception of a cheque book).

-What types of Bank Accounts are available?
+What types of bank accounts are available?

 There are several different types of bank account available in the UK which, depending on the purpose of the account and your personal financial circumstances, you might choose to open.

 Current accounts are the most popular types of bank account used by people in the UK.
 Their exact functionality varies from bank to bank and within each account, but broadly customers can expect their account to enable them to:

 Receive regular payments as benefits, salary, pension into the account